 Proceeds from the sale of the map will support our efforts to protect and improve the White River Water Trail.

 Maps are on sale now for $7.95/each plus shipping & handling.
 Follow this link to buy your copy today!

 Or join the WRP in 2019 and receive 1 free copy of the map.
 Follow this link to learn more.

-The WRP posts information about on-the-ground watershed improvement projects on our Facebook page.
-We invite you to “Like” the page in order to stay posted on our work to improve the long-term health of the White River and its watershed.
+The WRP posts information about on-the-ground watershed improvement projects, events, and volunteer opportunities on Facebook and Instagram.
+We invite you to “Like” or “Follow” us in order to stay posted on our work to improve the long-term health of the White River and its watershed.

-The WRP also distributes a biannual electronic newsletter to share project updates and a monthly volunteer opportunity email.
+The WRP also distributes a monthly volunteer opportunity email and a biannual electronic newsletter to share project updates and more.
 We invite you to sign-up to receive our e-newsletter and volunteer opportunity announcements by completing the form on the right-hand side of this webpage.

 Please contact us for more information about our projects, upcoming events, or other ways to get involved!